universalimages/rmd/README.md

     <td>An area that cannot be cropped into.
 This area holds the relevant information within the image.</td>
   </tr>
   <tr><td>rmd:MinWidth</td><td>real</td><td>yes</td>
-    <td>The minimal viewport width (dp) required to show the full image.
+    <td>The minimal width of the element (dp) required to show the full image.
 If the width is smaller, the image can be cropped.</td>
   </tr>
   <tr><td>rmd:RecommendedFrames</td><td>Bag of FrameStruct</td><td>yes</td>
     <td>A list of recommended crop regions for different output sizes</td>
   </tr>
   <tr><td>rmd:Interpolation</td><td>Closed Choice</td><td>yes</td>
     <td>Specifies how intermediate sizes should be treated.
-The following values are allowed:<br>
+The following values are allowed:<br/>
     <dl>
       <dt>linear</dt><dd>Cropping can happen between markers</dd>
       <dt>step</dt><dd>Cropping only on markers</dd>